HappyHTML/Infinite-Hop/README.md

 -or-&nbsp;&nbsp;

 Download or clone the project repository and open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, Safari).
 No additional setup needed.
 &nbsp;
 &nbsp;

+## Issues

+If you find any bugs in this project, please open an Issue, and I look into it as soon as I can.
+Some already noted bugs will be listed in the How-To-Play section of the website.
+&nbsp;
+&nbsp;